-- Number of cheerleaders – Some conferences allow more than six (basketball and/or wrestling) or eight (football) cheerleaders if there’s room.
+- Number of cheerleaders – Some conferences allow more than six (basketball and/or wrestling) or sixteen (football playoffs) cheerleaders if there’s room.
 Be sure to check with athletic directors since a conference might limit the number of cheerleaders during the season to the same number as post-season events.

 - Wrestling pillows, etc. – Extra items such as pillows, poms, stuffed animals, etc. are not allowed at post-season tournaments.